bringauto/latex-references-manager/README.md

 - If your references do not resolve, check that `references.tex` entries use correct names and paths.
 - For external links, verify the URL scheme and encoding.
-- If LaTeX cannot find `references_lib/references_lib.tex` ensure you ran `init_manager` or that `TEXINPUTS` is configured by your top-level Makefile.
+- If LaTeX cannot find `references_lib/references_lib.tex` ensure you ran `init` or that `TEXINPUTS` is configured by your top-level Makefile.

 ## License